 AL$ Coordinators' requested resources:

-- Visit the Resource Center where you will find the attendee list as well as links to recommended reading materials (if provided) from the presenters.
-Presentation materials and archivist notes from each breakout session will be posted here as well.
+- Visit the conference archives Resource Center (if you attended the conference) where you will find the attendee list as well as links to recommended reading materials (if provided) from the presenters.

 SB 1359 — CSUs and CCCs Identifying Courses with Free Course Materials